gkruja/MoneroAndroidwallet/README.md

 - [x] Sync wallet to remote node.
 - [x] Send transactions (little buggy, needs more testing).
 - [x] Display all transactions from wallet into a `ListView`.
+- [x] Ability to generate a QR image using the integrated address.

 ### What is currently missing?